CIS565-Fall-2016/Project4-CUDA-Rasterizer/README.md

 project, and we will not be able to grade you without a good README.

+Added a new material struct.
+Passing by materials.

 ### Credits

 * [tinygltfloader](https://github.com/syoyo/tinygltfloader) by [@soyoyo](https://github.com/syoyo)